Symbolic substitution systems beyond abelian groups: Introduction

-\textbf{Delone sets:} Our symbolic results can be used to establish corresponding results for Delone sets in the usual way.
-Given a Delone subset $\Lambda$ of a Lie group $G$ we denote by $\Omega_\Lambda$ the $G$-orbit closure of $\Lambda$ with respect to the Chabauty-Fell topology (see Subsection \ref{Chabauty}); from Theorems \ref{Thm-ExPrimNonPerSubst}, \ref{MainTheorem}, \ref{Thm-UniqueErg} and \ref{Thm-strongAP} we can then deduce the following corollary by standard methods (see Section~\ref{Sec-AssDelDynSyst}).
+Our symbolic results can be used to establish corresponding results for Delone sets in the usual way.
+Given a Delone subset $\Lambda$ of a Lie group $G$ we denote by $\Omega_\Lambda$ the $G$-orbit closure of $\Lambda$ with respect to the Chabauty-Fell topology; from Theorems \ref{Thm-ExPrimNonPerSubst}, \ref{MainTheorem} and \ref{Thm-strongAP} we can then deduce the following corollary by standard methods (see Section~\ref{Sec-Delone}).

-\begin{corollary}[Linearly repetitive Delone sets] Every RAHOGRASP $G$ contains a linearly repetitive Delone set $\Lambda$ with trivial $G$-stabilizer sucht that $\Omega_\Lambda$ is minimal and uniquely ergodic.
-If $G$ is $2$-step nilpotent and endowed with its canonical homogeneous structure, then we can moreover arrange for $\Omega_\Lambda$ to be strongly aperiodic. \end{corollary}